ctopher78/network-automation-course/Homework3/README.md

 # Edge Builder Lab

 The lab is pretty simple.
 I wanted to create a simple data-model that modeled edges between two nodes.
 Then, I'd use `ydk-py` to configure the edges, which consists of configuring the interfaces and BGP adjacencies.
-My goal, as mentioned above, was to leverage NETCONF and YANG Model bindings to configure a device.
+My goal, as mentioned above, was to leverage NETCONF and YANG Model bindings to configure a device -- and *NOT* use any templatized CLI commands!

 Topology ([find this setup here](https://github.com/Juniper/vqfx10k-vagrant/tree/master/light-2qfx))
 ```